joelwking/prezo/data/README.md

 README
 ------

-This directory is a placeholder as a location to store or link to your powerpoint presentations.
+This directory is a placeholder location to store a copy of to your Powerpoint presentations for upload to the object store.

+The file `tags.json` is a sample tag file which can be used for populating the tags associated with all the files uploaded.